ddancziger/componet_in_directive/README.md

-Example:
+Angular V2, Importing Components Dynamicly

-This is an example I created to show how to use dynamicly loading of Components inside a Directive in Angular V2.
+This is an example I created to show how to use dynamicly loading of Components inside a Directive.